Halcyon Agri

 4. One or more members within the board of the company have responsibility for sustainability?

-The company reports that whole board bears responsibility for sustainability.
+The company reports its board of directors hold the highest responsibility for sustainability governance.

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with natural rubber production?